Your cart is currently empty!

 We're talking here of a weight range that in hindsight, proves to suit an individual well.
 They feel good in that range, physically and mentally.

 Professionals use different words to refer to roughly the same thing: target weight / recovery weight / weight restored / healthy weight / ideal weight / optimum.
 It's always worth asking a professional what they mean, though.
 For instance, a goal weight might be an intermediate goal, a staging post.
-Note that it's good practice to refer to a range rather than put too much focus on a precise number.
+I'll say more later on how you communicate with your child about these concepts.

 The weight nature seeks